avirtuos/yolo-router/README.md

 # yolo-router

+A discrete-event simulation (SimPy) that was written entirely using spec driven development with OpenAI GPT5 + Cline in VSCode.
+For details on the design spec and prompts used see design.md.

-A discrete-event simulation (SimPy) that models two load-balancing architectures and their scaling behaviors under configurable traffic:
+The simulation presents supports supports two load-balancing architectures and their scaling behaviors under configurable traffic:

 - Round Robin (RR)
 - Least Connections (LC)